“Break Free” protests this May will see actions at fossil fuel sites around the world

 The movement is already having a political impact.

 Last November, a group of Senators launched the “Keep it in the Ground” bill, a piece of legislation that would keep end new fossil fuel leases on public lands, keeping roughly half the fossil fuels underneath US soil in the ground forever.

 In January, President Obama ended new coal leasing on federal lands, citing climate concerns.
 House Speaker Paul Ryan responded to the move by saying, “President Obama has made it absolutely clear what he plans to do with America’s energy — keep it in the ground.”

 In March, the Obama administration pulled back previous plans to allow drilling off the Atlantic Coast.
 A few days later, the Wall Street Journal published an editorial criticizing the move with the title, “Keep It in the Ground.”
 The paper wrote, “…these days the climate left’s agenda is to ‘keep it in the ground,’ as the green slogan goes, and on Tuesday the Obama Administration followed orders.”

 “Fossils are by definition a thing of the past,” said Boeve.
-“It’s time we let companies like Peabody and Exxon go the way of the dinosaurs and embrace a clean energy economy.
-By breaking free from fossil fuels, we can create a future with good paying jobs, healthy communities, and liveable climate.
+“It’s also time we let companies like Peabody and Exxon go the way of the dinosaurs.
+Moreover and embrace a clean energy economy.
+By breaking free from fossil fuels, we also can create a future with good paying jobs, healthy communities, and liveable climate.
 That’s something worth fighting for.”